Who Taylor Swift Is Singing About in the Songs on "Reputation"

 Not only does Swift make a reference to the song title in her ". . .
 Ready For It?" music video, which has tons of hidden references to Alwyn, but she also talks about how "all the boys and their expensive cars with their Range Rovers and their Jaguars" never took her quite where he does.
 According to fans on Genius, Harris drove a Range Rover and Hiddleston drove a Jaguar.
-She also talks about wanting to keep this love a secret for as long as she can, as she and Alwyn did for the beginning of their relationship.
+She also talks about wanting to keep a love a secret for as long as she can, as she and Alwyn did at the beginning of their relationship.

-11. "Dancing With Our Hands Tied" — Calvin Harris
+11. "Dancing With Our Hands Tied" — Calvin Harris or Joe Alwyn

 12. "Dress" — Joe Alwyn